HadrienG/tutorials/docs/mapping.md

-# Mapping and variant calling
+# Mapping and Variant Calling

 In this practical you will learn to map NGS reads to a reference sequence, check the output using a viewer software and investigate some aspects of the results.
 You will be using the read data from the [Quality Control](qc.md) practical.